qwenode/entimport/README.md

 # entimport

+> **🔧 Maintained Fork**: This is a community-maintained version of the original [ariga/entimport](https://github.com/ariga/entimport) project.
+The upstream repository has not been actively maintained, so this fork provides continued development, bug fixes, and feature updates.

 `entimport` is a tool for creating [Ent](https://entgo.io/) schemas from existing SQL databases.
 Currently, `MySQL` and `PostgreSQL` are supported.
 The tool can import to [ent schema](https://entgo.io/docs/schema-def) any number of tables, including relations between them.

+## Why This Fork Exists

+The original [ariga/entimport](https://github.com/ariga/entimport) project has been inactive for an extended period, with no recent updates or maintenance.
+This community-maintained fork was created to:

+- **Continue Development**: Provide ongoing maintenance and updates to keep the tool functional with the latest Go and Ent versions
+- **Bug Fixes**: Address issues and bugs that have been reported but not resolved in the upstream repository
+- **Community Support**: Offer responsive support and accept community contributions
+- **Feature Updates**: Add new features and improvements based on community needs

+We are committed to maintaining this project and keeping it up-to-date with the evolving Go and Ent ecosystems.

 ## Installation